mozilla/crlite/README.md

 and "non-revoked" certs is broken up into a number of processes.
 Each step below creates an output that feeds into the next step.

+Note: You can pass `--limit NNNN` to `extract_crls` to limit the number of certs it will process.
+The rest of the steps will work the same - the resulting data files will just be smaller.
+This is a good way to develop, test, and debug.

 4. `python extract_crls.py` loops over the `ct-fetch` data and outputs 2 files:
    * `certs_using_CRL.json` - all certificates which have listed CRLs
    * `CRL_servers.txt` - all CRL distribution points